-Students who are enrolled in a CharacterWorks class and are ages 8-19 (by the last day of that session's classes) are eligible to audition for one main-stage show during the corresponding session.
+Students who are enrolled in a CharacterWorks class for ages 8-19 are eligible to audition for one main-stage show during the corresponding session.
 Students enrolled in a class will be sent signup instructions before classes begin.
 Everyone who auditions will be required to use the CharacterWorks-provided accompanist, and they may pick a song from our audition song options or choose one themselves.

 Please note that students can only audition for one mainstage show per class session.

 Sign up to audition.
 A show's audition sign-up link is sent in the confirmation email received after registering for a class in the same session as the show.